qgis/QGIS-Documentation/source/docs/user_manual/preamble/features.rst

 ------------

-You can perform spatial data analysis on spatial databases and other OGR- supported formats. |qg| currently offers vector analysis, sampling, geoprocessing, geometry and database management tools.
+You can perform spatial data analysis on spatial databases and other OGR- supported formats.
+QGIS currently offers vector analysis, sampling, geoprocessing, geometry and database management tools.
 You can also use the integrated GRASS tools, which include the complete GRASS functionality of more than 400 modules.
 (See section :ref:`sec_grass`.)
-Or, you can work with the Processing Plugin, which provides a powerful geospatial analysis framework to call native and third-party algorithms from |qg|, such as GDAL, SAGA, GRASS, fTools and more.
+Or, you can work with the Processing Plugin, which provides a powerful geospatial analysis framework to call native and third-party algorithms from QGIS, such as GDAL, SAGA, GRASS, fTools and more.
 (See section :ref:`sec_processing_intro`.)

 Publish maps on the Internet
 ----------------------------

-|qg| can be used as a WMS, WMTS, WMS-C or WFS and WFS-T client, and as
-a WMS, WCS or WFS server.
+QGIS can be used as a WMS, WMTS, WMS-C or WFS and WFS-T client, and as a WMS, WCS or WFS server.
 (See section :ref:`sec_ogc`.)
 Additionally, you can publish your data on the Internet using a webserver with UMN MapServer or GeoServer installed.

-Extend |qg| functionality through plugins
+Extend QGIS functionality through plugins
 -----------------------------------------

-|qg| can be adapted to your special needs with the extensible plugin
-architecture and libraries that can be used to create plugins.
+QGIS can be adapted to your special needs with the extensible plugin architecture and libraries that can be used to create plugins.
 You can even create new applications with C++ or Python!